MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 ## View files

-When you turn on **OneLake availability** on a table, a delta log folder and a parquet file are created.
-You can view the files that were made available in OneLake without changing experiences in Microsoft Fabric.
+When you turn on **OneLake availability** on a table, a delta log folder is created along with any corresponding JSON and parquet files.
+You can view the files that were made available in OneLake while remaining within Real-Time Analytics.

-1. To view the files, ensure that you [Turn on OneLake availability](#turn-on-onelake-availability).
+1. To view the files, ensure that you [Turn on OneLake availability](#turn-on-onelake-availability) on the table you want to view.
 1. Hover over a table in the **Explorer** pane and then select the **More menu [...]** > **View files**.

 :::image type="content" source="media/one-logical-copy/view-files.png" alt-text="Screenshot of the Explorer pane showing the More menu dropdown of a table.":::

-The table file view opens with a [Delta log folder](#delta-log-folder) and one or more [Parquet](#parquet) files.
+The table file view opens with a [Delta log folder](#delta-log-folder) and one or more [Parquet files](#parquet-files).

 > [!IMPORTANT]
 > It might take up to a few hours for the parquet and JSON files to appear after turning on **OneLake availability**.

 ### Delta log folder

-The delta log folder (**_delta_log_**) includes JSON files that contain the table's metadata.
-The table's metadata includes its schema, which parquet files are a part of the table, history changes, and the delta table configuration.
+The delta log folder (**_delta_log**) includes JSON files that contain the table's metadata.
+The table's metadata includes its schema, which parquet files are a part of the table, the history of changes, and the delta table configuration.
 When you ingest new data into a table that has **OneLake availability** enabled, or when you make changes to existing data in that table, a new JSON file is created in the delta log folder.
-New JSON files in the delta log folder don't necessarily correspond with new parquet files.
-A single JSON file can correspond with one or more parquet files at a time.

 1. To view the JSON files, select the **_delta_log** folder.
 1. Select a JSON file to view the table metadata and schema.
 The editor that opens is in read-only format.

-### Parquet
+### Parquet files

-The parquet file represents the data in your table that was made available in OneLake in Delta Lake format.
+Parquet files represent the data in your table that was made available in OneLake in Delta Lake format.

 ### Properties